-Apart from the dive sites that I mentioned above there are over 20 dive sites to explore in False Bay, from wrecks to big rocks that you can explore, there are beautiful reefs with rocky terrains and you will rarely find a bare rock or reef.
+Apart from the dive sites that I mentioned above, there are over 20 dive sites to explore in False Bay.
+From wrecks to big rocks that you can explore, there are beautiful reefs with rocky terrains and you will rarely find a bare rock or reef.
 Every nook and cranny is decorated with anemones, soft corals, sea stars, and a large variety of sponges.
-If you can brave the cold you will find yourself in an underwater fairy tale with a hot cup of tea and story sharing waiting for you back at the dive center.
+If you can brave the cold you will find yourself in an underwater fairy tale.
+And there will be a hot cup of tea and story sharing waiting for you back at the dive center.

-False Bay can get extremely windy, so always try and keep a 2/3 day window open when you want to book a dive.
+- False Bay can get extremely windy.
+Always try and keep a 2/3 day window open when you want to book a dive.

-The diving season is pretty much open all year around but personally I’d suggest you visit during the months of February – June.
+- The False Bay diving season is open all year round, but personally, I’d suggest you visit during the months of February – June.
 (Take it from a local)

-All of the dive centers have gear rental available but if you’d prefer to take your own wetsuit the suggested thickness is 5/7mm.
+- All of the dive centers have gear rental available.
+If you’d prefer to take your own wet suit the suggested thickness is 5/7mm.

 Mona was raised on and in the coast of South Africa.
 After 6 years of working in the dive industry in Cape Town she decided to travel and explore new oceans!
 Apart from working as a dive master she has a love for writing, art, people and telling stories.
 This is when she started her own blog called Where’s Mona.
 Blog URL : wheresmona.com Instagram : wheres_mona